 One is Sliver Buckshot.
 Thirteen-year-old Princess Flavia meets the world’s most irritating boy five minutes before her own servants try to murder her.
 He helps hide her—she needs the help because her polio left her with weak legs—and now she’s stuck with him, especially because he received a not in her own handwriting telling him what to do.
 If only she could remember!

-This is a Ruritanian romance, or, if you prefer, an urban fantasy thriller with teen characters but aimed at adult readers.
+This is a Ruritanian romance, or, if you prefer, a magical realism novel with teen characters but aimed at adult readers.

 Wolf in the Manger